-Xinomavro (also often spelled Xynomavro) is a red-wine grape originating in Greece, more particularly in northwestern Greece, in the Imathia region of Macedonia, in what are now the monovarietal appellations of Naoussa and Amynteo; Naoussa is often regarded the best source.
-Xinomavro is generally considered one of the dozen and a half or so of world-class red-wine grapes (those in boldface in the varietals list to the left of the page).
+Xinomavro (ksee-NOH-mah-vroh), is a red-wine grape originating in Greece, more particularly in north-western part of Greece, in the Emathia region of Macedonia, the monovarietal appellations is from Naousa and Amynteo.
+Xinomavro is generally considered one of world-class red-wine grapes (those in boldface in the varietals list to the left of the page).

-Nor is it a fruit-forward “jammy” wine: its flavors are (as you will se below) variously described, but almost never in red-fruit terms.
-Tomato, olive, spice, and earthiness are the recurring descriptors.
-And it is high-acid and high in tannins (which is why it both bears and usually requires that bottle aging).
-If you are interested in wines that require some care from both the wine maker and the wine drinker, this will be your sort of wine; if you want a fruit bomb, look elsewhere.
+The wine’s flavours are variously described, but almost never in red-fruit terms.
+Tomato, olive, and spice are the recurring descriptors.
+It is high-acid, and high in tannins (which is the reason it requires bottle aging).
+If you are interested in wines that require special care, both from the winemaker, and the wine drinker, this is the perfect wine for you to try.